 The dramyen is a folk rabab found in most of the Himalayan region.
 The number of strings varies from place to place, but 4, 5, 6, or 7 seems to be common.
 The names also vary from region to region, where local versions may be called Damyan, Dramyen, Dranyen, Dramyin (curiously enough sometimes spelled as sgrna-snyan), or Tungana.
-Sizes too may vary, the Nepali Tungana tends to be smaller than the Tibetian Dramyen.
-Manuscripts from the Moghul period indicate that at one time, this form of rabab was very common in northern India, however today it is confined to the Himalayan regions.
+Sizes too may vary, the Nepali Tungana tends to be smaller than the Tibetan Dramyen.
+Manuscripts from the Mogul period indicate that at one time, this form of rabab was very common in northern India, however today it is confined to the Himalayan regions.

 © 1998 - 2017 David and Chandrakantha Courtney

 For comments, corrections, and suggestions, kindly contact David Courtney at email@example.com